 Beidel Printing House (BPH) was established in 1917 with the present owners taking over operations in 1975.
 The expansion continued in 1999 with the acquisition of an established printing firm in Carlisle, allowing us to serve customers throughout the entire central Pennsylvania area.
 In 2002, the acquisition of Fortney Packaging, Inc. enabled BPH to expand our established capacities and increase the manufacturing of boxes and food packaging throughout the Mid-Atlantic region.

-The original printing shop was eventually relocated from North Earl Street to West Burd Street in Shippensburg and remains the current customer service office today.
-BPH acquired the former Beistle building on South Fayette Street and has since moved all its printing operations there.
-Renovations at the Fayette Street building are currently underway to include the customer service offices.
+The original Beidel printing shop was moved from North Earl Street to West Burd Street in Shippensburg where it served as the basis of operations for over 30 years.
+Eventually needing more room to expand and grow, BPH acquired the former Beistle Co. building on South Fayette Street and has since relocated all its printing operations and customer service offices there.

 George was one of two sons born to Charles W. and Josephine Musgrave Beidel on December 12, 1869.
 On May 27, 1890, he married Emma Geneva Hancock.
 They had two sons and four daughters.
 George operated a barbershop in Shippensburg for about 35 years.
 In 1917, he established a small print shop on North Earl Street in Shippensburg, Pennsylvania.
 On November 24, 1923, George suffered a heart attack and died while riding the train from Chambersburg to Shippensburg.
 He was 53 years of age and was survived by his wife, one son, four daughters, five grandchildren, his father and stepmother, one brother, four stepbrothers, and one stepsister.
 He was buried in Spring Hill Cemetery, Shippensburg, Pennsylvania.